 The Hanford Reach is the region north and west of the city of Kennewick, Washington bounded by the Columbia and Yakima Rivers.
-This early map provides a rich picture of both the physical and cultural geography of Hanford and the surrounding area in 1907.
+The early map linked at the right provides a rich picture of both the physical and cultural geography of Hanford and the surrounding area in 1907.

 1) Agriculture was the lure that drew settlers to the Hanford area.
 Identify as many different crops that were grown in the region according the information in the map.

 2) What transportation options were there for Hanford farmers?

 3) Identify and describe the irrigation sources available to Hanford farmers.

 4) What was the source of electric power for the region?

 fruit label image from "Grow trees and shrubs suited to the Northwest" Washington State HIstorical Society, Id #2006.80.63